 Although every field of sport offers challenges and the one who stays determined excels.

-Similarly, the challenges you face playing tennis takes the toughest and impassioned player out of you.
+Similarly, the challenges you face playing tennis take the toughest and most impassioned player out of you.
 Moreover, it also improves your mental toughness which is very important for players, especially tennis players.

 So, we’ve put together the tennis challenge rules in this section for you.
 As there are rules and limitations to every challenge therefore we are listing them below.